 - chopped green onions

-Melt and brown the butter.
-Heat butter in a 10-inch nonstick skillet over medium-low heat.
+Heat the butter in a 10-inch nonstick skillet over medium-low heat.
 Cook until butter just begins to brown.

 Before serving, top as desired. (optional)